saikumar-a/sample/README.md

 1. You can create macro in notepad++ using python script.
 2. Here is the link http://npppythonscript.sourceforge.net/
 3. See macro folder for more details
+4. Tip: Use show console to identify the issues.